DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

 ## Useful helper functions
-During the training and prediction parts of the model, the following functions are provided by the model template to allow for easier access to the dataset on which the model is trained:
+During the training and prediction parts of the model, the following functions are provided by the model template to allow for easier access to the dataset on which the model is trained.

+This is both possible for classification models as well as trajectory prediction models.

+### Trajectory prediction models.
 ```
   def provide_all_included_agent_types(self):
     '''